My shining athletic moment was when my high school yearbook mislabelled me as the student who won the city-wide cross country meet.

 2. Competitive sports clubs

 Although I really only get competitive in board games, I totally get how the thrill of a competitive sports season is just as fun as bankrupting your opponents in Monopoly.
-With 11 sports in the UBC Thunderbirds Sports Clubs, you can participate in anything from Nordic Skiing to Triathlon.
+With 11 sports in the UBC Thunderbirds Sports Clubs, you can get competitive in anything from Nordic Skiing to Triathlon.

 3. Drop-in sports